Eddie McCreadie

-Edward Graham McCreadie (born 15 April 1940) is a Scottish former footballer who played at left-back, mainly for Chelsea.
+Edward Graham McCreadie (15 April 1940 – 12 January 2026) was a Scottish footballer who played at left-back, mainly for Chelsea.
 He later became a football manager.

-Career
+Playing career

 McCreadie started his footballing career with amateur Scottish side Drumchapel before moving to Clydebank Juniors and then East Stirlingshire.
 He was signed by Chelsea in 1962 by manager Tommy Docherty for £5,000 to help the club's push for promotion from the Second Division.
 Docherty recounted that he discovered McCreadie by accident.
 He had attended an East Stirling match to watch another player named Gourlay, but "this left-back – I thought, "why the hell are you playing here?"
 He was great in the air, he was quick, his control was magic.
 I didn't know if he was a left-back or an outside left."
 As part of the deal Chelsea also agreed to play two friendly matches against East Stirlingshire.
 A match was played at Firs Park in 1963, but a return fixture was not scheduled.
 Over 50 years later, East Stirlingshire requested that Chelsea complete the agreement.
 Chelsea were promoted to the First Division later in 1962 and McCreadie became a fixture in the Chelsea defence for the next decade.

 A talented and pacy attacking full-back with impressive timing, McCreadie was a regular starter in the Chelsea sides of the 1960s and 1970s alongside the likes of Bobby Tambling, Peter Osgood and Charlie Cooke.
 While he only scored five goals for the club throughout his career, McCreadie scored a memorable winner in the League Cup final of 1965 in which he dribbled 80 yards up the pitch before slotting the ball past Leicester City goalkeeper Gordon Banks to give his side a 3–2 first leg lead, which ultimately won the trophy for his club as the second leg at Filbert Street ended in a 0–0 draw.

 After a string of high-league placings and near misses in the cups (including defeat in the 1967 FA Cup final) but no more silverware, McCreadie won the FA Cup with Chelsea in 1970, where a move involving him won the throw-in which created David Webb's winner in the replayed final against Leeds United at Old Trafford.
 The side won the Cup Winners' Cup the following season, but McCreadie missed the final in Athens through injury.

 He was also a Scotland international, winning 23 caps between 1965 and 1969 after making his debut against England.
-He played in Scotland's famous 3–2 win over world champions England at Wembley in 1967, after which the Scots declared themselves the new world champions.